polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

             // Verify that the specified proof has not been claimed yet or error with the message ensure!(!Proofs::<T>::exists(&proof), "This proof has already been claimed.");

-            // Call the `system` runtime module to get the current block number let current_block = <system::Module<T>>::block_number();
+            // Call the `system` pallet to get the current block number let current_block = <system::Module<T>>::block_number();

             // Store the proof with the sender and the current block number